-The Code and Regulations do not define 'principal' or 'key' decisions but following the approval of the five year Corporate Plan in March 2019, the Directors feel that were a number of principal decisions in 2022/23 relating to company operations and key stakeholder groups.
+The Code and Regulations do not define 'principal' or 'key' decisions but following the approval of the five year Corporate Plan in March 2019, the Directors feel that were a number of principal decisions in 2023/24 relating to company operations and key stakeholder groups.
 These include:

-- Appointment of new Board Members; - Development of ICT systems: - Responding to and implementing changing Building Safer Futures legislation; - Development and approval of three year budgets and the Annual Development Plan (ADP); and - Responding to the requirements of the Social Housing Regulation Bill, including creation of a dedicated damp mould and condensation team and implemented Tenant Satisfaction Measures.
+- Appointment of new Board Members and recruitment of a new Chief Executive: - Development of the new Management Agreement; - Development of the new Corporate Plan; - Development of ICT systems; - Responding to and implementing changing Building Safer Futures legislation; - Development and approval of three year budgets and the Annual Development Plan (ADP); and - Responding to the requirements of the Social Housing Regulation Bill.